open-compass/VLMEvalKit/README.md

 **VLMEvalKit** (the python package name is **vlmeval**) is an **open-source evaluation toolkit** of **large vision-language models (LVLMs)**.
 It enables **one-command evaluation** of LVLMs on various benchmarks, without the heavy workload of data preparation under multiple repositories.
 In VLMEvalKit, we adopt **generation-based evaluation** for all LVLMs, and provide the evaluation results obtained with both **exact matching** and **LLM-based answer extraction**.

 ## 🆕 News
+- **[2024-11-22]** Supported **[Dynamath](https://huggingface.co/datasets/DynaMath/DynaMath_Sample)**, a multimodal math benchmark comprising of 501 SEED problems and 10 variants generated based on random seeds.
+The benchmark can be used to measure the robustness of MLLMs in multi-modal math solving 🔥🔥🔥
 - **[2024-11-21]** Integrated a new config system to enable more flexible evaluation settings.
 Check the [Document](/docs/en/ConfigSystem.md) or run `python run.py --help` for more details 🔥🔥🔥
 - **[2024-11-21]** Supported **[QSpatial](https://andrewliao11.github.io/spatial_prompt/)**, a multimodal benchmark for Quantitative Spatial Reasoning (determine the size / distance, e.g.), thanks **[andrewliao11](https://github.com/andrewliao11)**  for providing the official support 🔥🔥🔥
 - **[2024-11-21]** Supported **[MM-Math](https://github.com/kge-sun/mm-math)**, a new multimodal math benchmark comprising of ~6K middle school multi-modal reasoning math problems.
 GPT-4o-20240806 achieces 22.5% accuracy on this benchmark 🔥🔥🔥